 Oh, yes, we have eagles in Scotland and not just one species, but two.
 One is the sea eagle, or white-tailed eagle, or even the white-tailed sea eagle!
 A veritable flying bedstead, huge broad wings that you CANNOT miss as it soars along coastal ridges or sits out in full view on a rock in the middle of an island bay!
 Reintroduced into Scotland since the 1970’s after being persecuted to extinction in the 1800’s, this is our largest bird of prey, and indeed the fourth largest in the world.
 My top tip to see one of these gigantic raptors is to head to the Isle of Mull, where special viewing areas have been created for tremendous views.
 There have also been introductions in Fife and Angus, so keep your eyes peeled when exploring the east coast also.

-The true top avian predator of the mountain regions is the golden eagle, the National Bird of Scotland, a huge bird and when you have seen one you will not forget it in a hurry.
+The true top avian predator of the mountain regions is the golden eagle, the would-be National Bird of Scotland, a huge bird and when you have seen one you will not forget it in a hurry.
 Folks who have crossed the border into Scotland and are driving on the major artery roads to the cities of Glasgow and Edinburgh will often cry out ‘Eagle!!’ as they whizz past a brooding sentinel sitting atop a fence post.

 Starting out on the West Highland Way, the cry from intrepid walkers comes again, ‘Eagle!’, fingers pointed at a lazy soaring bird that is coasting along above the Glengoyne distillery.
 Well, the chances are that these are actually buzzards, the ‘tourist eagle’ of the unkind.
 A fine bird of prey in its own right and increasing its range across the whole of the UK.
-But the cries come because people want to see the National Bird of Scotland, they want to be members of this unique Scottish wildlife experience.
+But the cries come because people want to see what should rightly be the National Bird of Scotland, they want to be members of this unique Scottish wildlife experience.
 And indeed, you can, but you may have to work for it!

 So, where does one have to go to get the best golden eagle sighting?
 Well, these are birds of the mountains.
 Hang on, Scotland is full of mountains!
 Okay, let’s drill down a bit to assist.
 Imagine that you are on the West Highland Way with the Highlands ahead of you as you walk northward.
 When you have explored the wonderful forests of Inversnaid, the ‘bonny banks of Loch Lomond’ to your left, scan the ridges to your right and you may be rewarded with a view of our special bird as it breaks the skyline.
 In my experience, golden eagles do not often give themselves away by soaring above you as you gaze up in wonder.
 They often keep to the slopes and ridges, always on the lookout for an unwary mountain hare, or carrion from a deceased stag.
 They are also fast!
 Indeed, the second fastest bird in the world when they are in full speed stoop.